PX4/PX4-Autopilot/nuttx/configs/README.txt

 		CONFIG_THTTPD_URLPATTERN - If defined, then it will be used to match and verify referrers.

+	FTP Server

+		CONFIG_FTPD_VENDORID - The vendor name to use in FTP communications.
+		  Default: "NuttX"
+		CONFIG_FTPD_SERVERID - The server name to use in FTP communications.
+		  Default: "NuttX FTP Server"
+		CONFIG_FTPD_CMDBUFFERSIZE - The maximum size of one command.
+Default:
+		  512 bytes.
+		CONFIG_FTPD_DATABUFFERSIZE - The size of the I/O buffer for data transfers.
+Default: 2048 bytes.
+		CONFIG_FTPD_WORKERSTACKSIZE - The stacksize to allocate for each FTP daemon worker thread.
+Default:  2048 bytes.

+		Other required configuration settings:  Of course TCP networking support is required.
+But here are a couple that are less obvious:

+		  CONFIG_DISABLE_PTHREAD - pthread support is required
+		  CONFIG_DISABLE_POLL - poll() support is required

 	USB device controller driver

 		CONFIG_USBDEV - Enables USB device support